fedepacher/IncomeScore/README.md

 ## Configure Github with secrets for MongoDB access

-In order to preserve MOX privacy, it has created an environment variable with the MongoDB URL.<br>
+In order to preserve database privacy, it has created an environment variable with the MongoDB URL.<br>
 Create a secret with the following name:

 - URL_DATABASE